-As the University of Wisconsin–Madison navigates its response to COVID-19, you and your employees may have many questions and concerns.
-Leading a team during these uncertain times requires many skills.
+When the University of Wisconsin–Madison navigates disruptive events, you and your employees may have many questions and concerns.
+Leading a team during uncertain times requires many skills.
 You need to support both yourself and your employees.
 We are here to support you to be the best leader you can be.
-The tools and recommendations on this page are specifically designed for you to respond with confidence and care to your team’s needs and questions in this time.
+The tools and recommendations on this page are specifically designed for you to respond with confidence and care to your team’s needs and questions in these times.

 "The true test of leadership is how well you function in a crisis.
 "Brian Tracy

 - Notice and name how you are feeling about the situation.

 - Identify your potential challenges.

 - Be forgiving of yourself.
 Not everything is going to go perfectly—do your best.

 - Give yourself the time it takes to supervise well.

 - Set your own boundaries and discuss with your team.

 Understand HR policies and procedures

 - Take time to understand the information to the best of your ability before you check in with your employees.